admrts/admrts/README.md

 ============================= <br>
 * 🌍  I'm based in Antalya
 * ✉️  You can contact me at [alidemirtas7@gmail.com](mailto:alidemirtas7@gmail.com)
-* 🧠  I'm learning Swift and JavaScript
+* 🧑🏻‍💻  I’m really into Web and mobile technologies.

 ### Skills